EuroPython Society

 Language for Talks & Trainings

-Talks and trainings should, in general, be held in English.
+Talks and trainings should be held in English.

 Inappropriate Language and Imagery